Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 1) Does Disney Cruise Line offer any themed cruises?

 Disney is all about storytelling, so it’s only natural that DCL offers themed cruises and special days at sea.
 All of the Disney cruise ships have themed cruises, with dates and themes varying between the different ships.
-Disney’s themed cruises and themed days at sea are Halloween on the High Seas, Very Merrytime, Marvel Day at Sea, and Pixar Day at Sea.
+Disney’s themed cruises and themed days at sea are Halloween on the High Seas, Very Merrytime, and Marvel Day at Sea.

 2) Does Disney Cruise Line have a private island?

 Yes, Disney Cruise Line has a private island in the Bahamas called Castaway Cay.
-On most Disney cruises to the Bahamas and Caribbean, Disney’s cruise ships will stop for a day at Castaway Cay.
+On most Disney cruises to the Bahamas and Caribbean, the cruise ship will stop for a day at Castaway Cay.
 Here you can snorkel, swim, lounge on the beach, zip down water slides, sip cocktails, enjoy a BBQ, and even participate in a special 5K road race if you are so inclined.

 3) What’s included on a Disney cruise?